Home / Blog /

-Workplace stress was on the rise, even before the pandemic began.
-Now, over 40% of U.S. and Canadian workers say they’re stressed out on the job every day.
-April is National Stress Awareness Month, so it’s the perfect time to plan some fun, stress-busting activities—and we’ve got some great ideas for you.
+Workplace stress is a widespread challenge, with more than 80% of U.S. workers reporting they experience stress on the job.
+April is National Stress Awareness Month, so it’s the perfect time to plan some fun stress-busting activities—and we’ve got some great ideas for you.
 We also share suggestions for how to leverage the stress management resources you already have, and take a look at elements of workplace culture that have a significant impact on employee stress levels.

 How to celebrate Stress Awareness Month in the workplace.